RandyRomero/Cheatsheets/databases/relational_vs_non_relational.md

-### What data structure is Document model not so suitable for?
+### What kind of relations is Document model not so suitable for?

 For data structrue that has many-to-one and many-to-many relationships